 Family Fun Night is every Friday night in our household, which means a night filled with pizza, dessert, a movie, and always popcorn.
 Making this delicious chocolate-drizzled popcorn is a fun family activity to do just before settling down to a movie.

 This recipe is easy enough my kids can help and they can choose to add whatever additional ingredients they want to toss in.

 Whether you want to make fresh stovetop popcorn, pop it in the microwave, or cut down on the prep by using pre-made popcorn I’ll show you how.

-Cook your popcorn using your preferred method of either popping it in the microwave, cooking it on the stove, or using pre-made bagged popcorn (here are stovetop-popcorn).
+- Prepare the popcorn.
+Cook your popcorn using your preferred method of either popping it in the microwave, cooking it on the stove, or using pre-made bagged popcorn (here is stovetop-popcorn).

 - Make caramel sauce.
 In a large saucepan, combine the brown sugar, butter, corn syrup, and salt; bring to a boil over medium heat, stirring constantly for 5 minutes.
 Remove from the heat and stir in the vanilla and baking soda.